 "This is our best sense of what back to school looks like.
 It's far more than an educated guess; we feel quite comfortable putting this out," Murphy said.
 "But still over two months until school opens, we reserve the right depending on what the virus does or what the cdc pronounces to revisit some of this."

-The new recommendations released by the state's Health Department and Department of Education will replaced the COVID-era protocols set to expire in July.
+The new recommendations released by the state's Health Department and Department of Education will replace the COVID-era protocols set to expire in July.
 State officials say the new protocols outline strategies to reduce risk of virus transmission and serve as a "roadmap to bring students and staff back to safe, enriching school environments."

 Schools have been a bright spot in terms of exceptionally low COVID rates in New Jersey, and in New York across the river, in the face of varying vaccine eligibility between young people.